Jose Maria Sison: Early years

+Jose Maria Canlas Sison was born on February 8, 1939, in Cabugao, Ilocos Sur to a prominent landowning family with ancestry from Spanish-Mexican-Malay mestizos and from Fujian, China, and with connections to other prominent clans such as the Crisólogos, Geraldinos, Vergaras, Azcuetas, Sollers, Serranos and Singsons.

+Sison's father, Salustiano Sison, was a "vocally strong support of Claro Mayo Recto and had a mix of "strong feudalist orientation" and "anti-imperialist sentiment."
+His mother, Florentina Canlas Sison, was part of a landed family in Mexico, Pampanga.
+As a child, Sison's parent nicknamed him "Cheng."

-Jose Maria Canlas Sison was born on February 8, 1939, in Cabugao, Ilocos Sur to a prominent landowning family with ancestry from Spanish-Mexican-Malay mestizos and from Fujian, China and with connections to other prominent clans such as the Crisólogos, Geraldinos, Vergaras, Azcuetas, Sollers, Serranos and Singsons.
-His great-grandfather Don Leandro Serrano was the biggest landlord in northern Luzon at the end of the 19th century.
-His grandfather Don Gorgonio Soller Sison was the last gobernadorcillo of Cabugao under Spanish colonial rule, the municipal president under the Philippine revolutionary government and first mayor under US colonial rule.
-His great-uncle Don Marcelino Crisólogo was the first governor of Ilocos Sur.
-His uncle Teófilo Sison was a governor of Pangasinan and the first Defense Secretary in the Commonwealth government.
+His great-grandfather, Don Leandro Serrano, was the biggest landlord in northern Luzon at the end of the 19th century.
+His grandfather, Don Gorgonio Soller Sison, was the last gobernadorcillo of Cabugao under Spanish colonial rule, the municipal president under the Philippine revolutionary government, and the first mayor under US colonial rule.
+His great-uncle, Don Marcelino Crisólogo was the first governor of Ilocos Sur.
+His uncle, Teófilo Sison was governor of Pangasinan and the first Defense Secretary in the Commonwealth government.
 He was convicted in 1946 of having collaborated with the Japanese occupation forces but was amnestied in 1947.

-During his childhood in Ilocos, he learned about the Huk rebellion in Central Luzon from Ilocano farm workers and from his mother who belonged to a landlord family in Mexico, Pampanga.
+During his childhood in Ilocos, he learned about the Huk rebellion in Central Luzon from Ilocano farm workers and from his mother.
 In his early high school years in Manila, he talked to his barber about Hukbalahap activities.
 Unlike his elder siblings, he attended a public school before entering Ateneo de Manila University and later studying at Colegio de San Juan de Letran.

 Sison graduated from the University of the Philippines in 1959 with the degree of Bachelor of Arts in English literature with honors and then studied Indonesian in Indonesia before returning to the Philippines and becoming a university professor of literature and eventually Rizal Studies and Political Science.
 He joined the Lavaite Partido Komunista ng Pilipinas in December 1962 and became a member of its executive committee in early 1963.
 He was the Vice Chairman of the Lapiang Manggagawa (which eventually became the Socialist Party) and the general secretary of the Movement for the Advancement of Nationalism.
 In 1964, he co-founded the Kabataang Makabayan, or Patriotic Youth, with Nilo S. Tayag.
 This organization organized youth against the Vietnam War, Ferdinand Marcos, imperialism, bureaucrat capitalism and feudalism.
 The organization also spearheaded the study of Maoism as part of 'the struggle'.